SDU-eScience/UCloud-Courses/README.md

 ### Course development requirements

-The development of UCloud courses should be done by the teacher using the pre-made scripts available in the [public](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility).
+The development of UCloud courses should be done by the teacher using the pre-made scripts available in the [public repository](https://github.com/SDU-eScience/UCloud-Courses).

 This entails that: